thatguystone/acrylic/README.md

 * Content exists independent of extension: `test.html` and `test.png` are the same.
 * meta `layoutName` to change which layout is used for the page
+* summary: not safe to use from content, can result in deadlock for circular summaries